-The actor has successfully transformed his life from a man fans once feared would lose his life to substance abuse to a megastar who also happens to be a devoted husband and father.
-Gone is the wisecracking playboy daredevil and here now is a witty man enthralled with the woman in his life and clearly focused on his work.
+The actor has transformed from a man who fans once feared would lose his life to substance abuse to a megastar who also happens to be a devoted husband and father.
+The wisecracking playboy daredevil has taken a back seat to a witty man enthralled with the woman in his life and clearly focused on his work.

-It's hard to tell if Robert Downey Jr. is channeling Tony Stark or if the moviegoers are buying into the actor's portrayal of "Iron Man" because the character is not that much of a stretch.
+It's hard to tell whether Robert Downey Jr. is channeling Tony Stark or whether moviegoers are buying into the actor's portrayal of "Iron Man" because the character is not that much of a stretch.
 And we aren't the only ones who think so.
-EW posed the question "Anyone else got a sneaking suspicion that Robert Downey Jr. and Tony Stark are actually the same person?" in a story about the actor's recent appearance on "The Daily Show."
+EW posed the question "Anyone else got a sneaking suspicion that Robert Downey Jr. and Tony Stark are actually the same person?" in a story about his 2013 appearance on "The Daily Show."

-He reportedly had his first experience with drugs at age 6 when his father, the director Robert Downey, gave him a toke of marijuana (years later the elder Downey would confess to regretting that decision.)
-In the 1980s, roles in films like "Less Than Zero" and "The Pick-up Artist" gave him honorary status in the Brat Pack, a group of hot young actors who dominated the movie scene during that decade.
+He reportedly had his first experience with drugs at age 6 when his father, director Robert Downey, gave him a toke of marijuana (years later, the elder Downey would confess to regretting that decision.)
+In the 1980s, roles in films like "Less Than Zero" and "The Pick-up Artist" gave him honorary status in the Brat Pack, a group of hot young actors who dominated the movie scene.

 He also had a highly publicized romance with Sarah Jessica Parker, who would go on to find fame as the star of "Sex and the City."
 But for all his luck in love and on screen (a turn as the iconic Charlie Chaplin in the 1992 film "Chaplin" earned him a best actor Oscar nomination) the dark side of show business resulted in multiple arrests for everything from driving under the influence to gun possession.